fuszenecker/Kubernetes/README.md

 Test TLS certificate with an ingress resource:

 ```
-# For K3s, you will find this middleware useful:
+# For K3s, and only for K3s, you will find this middleware useful:

 apiVersion: traefik.containo.us/v1alpha1
 kind: Middleware